 - Increase automation across every step of the delivery process, from inbound freight consolidation and routing to outbound customer delivery notifications

-- Improve inventory and warehouse management, keeping costs low while meeting consumer demand
+- Improve inventory and warehouse management, keeping costs low while ensuring there is enough inventory to meet demand

 - Use route optimization software to support route planning for different delivery models

 - Future-proof your operations through data insights that help predict inventory needs, and customer feedback

 - Provide transparency and visibility across all stakeholders involved in your supply chain, strengthening relationships between your business and its suppliers, carriers and customers alike

 - Simplify reverse logistics like processing returns, reloading rejected items, reselling restocked products and managing recycling or reclaiming raw materials